grvpanchal/wordpress-boilerplate/README.md

     ```
     !plugins/{plugin_name}/
     ```
+5. For unmodified plugins retrieved from marketplace, use wp-cli commands to create a CSV of installed plugins using a separate LAMP Stack of origin.
+    ```
+    wp plugin list --format=csv > plugins.csv
+    ```
+    Now replace the existing plugins.csv with your generated one.
-5. Copy the contents of wp-content/uploads folder to uploads folder. `.gitignore` file update is not required.
+6. Copy the contents of wp-content/uploads folder to uploads folder. `.gitignore` file update is NOT required.
-6. Update the dump.sql with latest production dump.
+7. Update the dump.sql with latest production dump.
-7. Update the domain name in dump-localize.sql that needs to be replaced.
+8. Update the domain name in dump-localize.sql that needs to be replaced.
-8. If any further files are required that are outside theme folder, just update the mapping inside `docker-compose.yml` file.
+9. If any further files are required that are outside theme folder, just update the mapping inside `docker-compose.yml` file.

 This document should be updated if any changes are made for boilerplate.